RedisLabs/redislabs-docs/content/modules/redisgears/release-notes/redisgears-1.0-release-notes.md

 ---
-Title: RediSearch 1.0 release notes
+Title: RedisGears 1.0 release notes
 linkTitle: v1.0 (May 2020)
 description: First GA release of RedisGears.
 Built-in C-API and Python interpreter.
 Run a serverless engine in memory next to your Redis data.
 weight: 100